jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

-The Aeolian mode is the same as the natural minor scale.
+The Aeolian mode is the natural minor scale.

 It describes the harmonic environment of the vi chord (or the i chord in a minor key).